Skip to main content

 MsgAddFuture

-Note: The Future has the pending status until it has a result.
-Users can query Futures by their IDs to check the progress.
+• The Task has the pending status until it has a result.
+Users can query Tasks by their IDs to check the progress.

-A Prophet continuously polls the chain to discover new pending Futures, maintaining a local queue for them.
+A Prophet continuously polls the chain to discover new pending Tasks, maintaining a local queue for them.

-At the same time, Futures are taken from the queue and the handler code associated with them is executed.
+At the same time, a Prophet takes Tasks from the queue, and executes Plugins referenced in these Tasks to generate Task results.
 This usually involves calling an external service.

 The results are stored in the memory for the blockchain node to fetch it later.

-Prophet continuously polls the chain to discover Futures that have a result submitted by another validator, maintaining a local queue for them.
+A Prophet continuously polls the chain to discover Tasks that have a result submitted by another validator, maintaining a local queue for them.

-Concurrently, Futures are taken from the queue and validated (this usually involves calling an external service).
+Concurrently, Tasks are taken from the queue and validated (this usually involves calling an external service).

 The votes are stored in memory for the blockchain node to fetch it later.